noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/17 Chaos and Cantrips/Chaos and Cantrips.md

 son is employed by isthmund

 head out
-to ifrenda's in the street
+to ofrenda's in the street
 basil offers some wax for his grandparents - gets a pendant itty offers a drawing of a kobold and feels guilt